skyformat99/ubjsc/README.md

 ### Building @ VSC 2015

-- Build jansson, argtable2 and criterion using CMake and INSTALL them somewhere (note where).
+- Build jansson, argtable2 and criterion and INSTALL them somewhere (note where).
 Do not ask me how to do it.
 - Run CMake-GUI (probably from `Z:\\WHERE_YOU_INSTALLED_CMAKE\\bin\\cmake-gui.exe`.
 - In `Where is the source code` point to ubjsc.
 - In `Where to build the binaries` point to ubjsc/build.
 Or anywhere you like.